What is the Whole School expected to do?

 - Ensure that the quality of teaching, differentiation and assessment across the school is high.

-The ALN and Inclusion School Co-ordinator has general responsibility for each school to:
+The Additional Learning Needs Co-ordinator (ALNCo) has general responsibility for each school to:

-- Use provision mapping processes to ensure that whole-school ALN and Inclusion provision offers the best use of resources.
+- Use provision mapping processes to ensure that whole-school ALNprovision offers the best use of resources.

-- Establish and implement systems of screening and identifying ALN and Inclusion, to enable early intervention.
+- Establish and implement systems of screening and identifying ALN, to enable early intervention.

 - Ensure that the teaching requirements of each pupil with ALN and Inclusion are addressed by regularly monitoring the work of the teaching staff and assistants.